Research and Professional Roles

 - Cambridge Companion to Feminism in Philosophy, eds.
 Fricker & Hornsby (2000, Cambridge University Press)

-Podcast on blaming and forgiving
+Podcast and lecture on blaming and forgiving

 - 'What's the Point of Blame?
 A Paradigm Based Explanation', Nous early view (2014)

 - 'Styles of Moral Relativism - A Critical Family Tree', Oxford Handbook of the History of Ethics, ed.
 Roger Crisp (OUP 2013)